-My top ten list of favourite foods would definitely include cheese blitzes.
+My top ten list of favorite foods would definitely include cheese blitzes.
 Have you ever had a cheese blintz?
-A creamy cheese filling enclosed in a crepe, served with sour cream and/or fruit toppings (I always smother mine with blueberry sauce).
+A creamy cheese filling enclosed in a crepe served with sour cream and/or fruit toppings (I always smother mine with blueberry sauce).
 I was so excited when I found this version!
 Come take a look at these Baked Ricotta Cheese Blintzes.

-When preparing brunch for family and friends, I usually make recipes which can easily feed a crowd.
-If I’m going to be honest with you, I still prefer the traditional version for cheese blintzes made with farmer’s cheese.
+When preparing brunch for family and friends, I usually make recipes that can easily feed a crowd.
+If I’m going to be honest with you, I still prefer the traditional version of cheese blintzes made with farmer’s cheese.
 But the preparation can be a little long.
 That being said, I love this baked version because it’s easy to make; clean-up is quick; I can bake it along with other brunch items (like spinach quiche) and there is no shortage of flavor (especially if it’s Creamy homemade ricotta!)

 This Sunday is Mother’s Day.
 If you are getting together with family and friends, this would make a great addition to your brunch table or it’s perfect for dessert, served with lots of blueberry sauce!

 “God could not be everywhere so he created mothers.”

-During the last couple of years of my mother’s life, we made it a point to have a weekly family get together.
+We made it a point to have a weekly family get-together during the last couple of years of my mother’s life.
 Personally, I wanted my kids to have wonderful memories of their grandmother… her generosity, her kindness, her childlike innocence, but most of all her goodness.
 My mom loved BBQ’s and so, oftentimes, my husband would get the BBQ going (even in the middle of winter…flashlights and all!) and I would always try to make a “special” dessert.
-I have some wonderful memories of those Saturday BBQ’s and how my mom thoroughly enjoyed trying “new” desserts.
+I have some wonderful memories of those Saturday BBQs and how my mom thoroughly enjoyed trying “new” desserts.
 The tradition stuck, even after she left us, and all I can think of as I look at these wonderful baked ricotta cheese blintzes is how much she would have loved them.